open-telemetry/opentelemetry-collector-releases/README.md

 Each distribution contains:

-- Binaries for a multitude of platforms and architectures
+- Binaries for a multitude of platforms and architectures (at least linux_amd64, linux_arm64, windows_amd64 and darwin_arm64)
-- Multi-arch container images (x86_64, 386, arm, arm64 and ppc64le)
+- Multi-arch container images (at least amd64 and arm64)
-- Packages to be used with Linux distributions (apk, RPM, deb), Mac OS (brew)
+- Packages to be used with Linux distributions (apk, RPM, deb), Mac OS (brew) for the above-mentioned architectures

 More details about each individual distribution can be seen in its own readme files.